ericvannunen/credit-risk/README.md

 # Credit Risk Project

-This is a small machine-learning project about predicting whether a Polish company will become bankrupt within one year.
+This is an end-to-end machine-learning project for estimating whether a Polish company will become bankrupt within one year.
 It uses the `5year` subset of the UCI Polish Companies Bankruptcy dataset.
 The 64 input ratios come from the company's fifth observed year, and the target is what happened during the following year.

-The project compares two models:
+The project includes a complete modeling and evaluation workflow:

 - Logistic regression, which is easier to understand.
 - A small PyTorch neural network, which can learn nonlinear relationships.
+- Optuna-based hyperparameter search for both models.
+- Probability calibration and cost-sensitive threshold selection.
+- A Streamlit dashboard for exploring the data and predictions.

 Both models produce bankruptcy probabilities, A-E risk grades, feature explanations, and Yes/No decisions based on a selected threshold.